Video title

 Frequently Asked Questions

-From Bhuntar road distance to Barsheni is about 50 Kms and should take about 2 hours.
+From Bhuntar, the road distance to Barsheni is about 50 kms and should take about 2 hours.
 Barsheni is the nearest road head for this trek which is also a Dam site.
-The endpoint Kaza will also be reached by a taxi ride.

 There is mobile network only till Kheerganga.